 In addition to the river’s scenic, historic, and recreation importance, this stretch of the Middle Fork of the Vermilion River provides a reliable source of food for some area residents.
 The loss of the manufacturing base in the nearby city of Danville has left many unemployed and living in a subsistence economy.

 Dynegy is seeking approval of their closure plan for these three coal ash pits from the Illinois EPA.
 Their plan is to cap them and leave them in the floodplain.

 One easy way to take action now is to send a letter to State Senator Scott Bennett, State Representative Chad Hays, Danville's Mayor Scott Eisenhauer, and County Board Chair Michael Marron.
-Ask them to ask Governor Rauner and the Director of the Illinois Environmental Protection Agency (IEPA) to tell the IEPA its time to require Dynegy to move its coal ash from the floodplain to a properly-designed facility on its property, away from the river.
+Ask them to call on Governor Rauner and the Director of the Illinois Environmental Protection Agency (IEPA) to tell the IEPA its time to require Dynegy to move its coal ash from the floodplain to a properly-designed facility on its property, away from the river.
 Then send the second letter to the Governor and Director of the IEPA.
 We've created a letter you can use or edit.
 Personalizing your letter will have the most impact.

 Other states are requiring utility companies to relocate their ash, so why aren't we?